See who passed the test to become BRPD's next chief; list of candidates narrowed slightly

 The Baton Rouge Civil Service Board shared the scores of 22 applicants who took the civil service test.
 Two candidates who expressed interest in the opening back in August were no-shows for the exam.

+Former Chief of Police Greg Phares says the applicants need to be able to deal with 'type A' personalities.

+"You have to be a strong manager, but you have to be a fair manager," Phares said.

 A minimum score of 75 is required to be considered for the opening.
 Twenty-one candidates scored 75 or better.
+The average score was 81.
+For candidates, the test changes for each cycle.

+"The ones in the past, they give you situations that you have to make decisions on, have to make public statements on, the things a chief is called upon to do," he said.

+The highest score isn't the outright pick.
+Anyone who scored above the threshold is still considered a viable candidate.
+Bill Profita with the police union added that the ultimate decision falls on the mayor.

 See the full list below.